Taliban call for foreign help after deadly Afghanistan earthquake. Here’s what we know

 Photos from the aftermath showed rows of brick houses swept under muddy debris, as residents clambered over huge piles of fallen concrete.

-Eyewitnesses recalled fumbling for loved ones stuck under collapsed homes, as they waited hours for emergency workers to reach the worst-affected regions, according to the Associated Press.
+Eyewitnesses recalled fumbling for loved ones stuck under collapsed homes, as they waited hours for emergency workers to reach the worst-affected regions, according to the AP.

 “I was half-buried and unable to get out,” Sadiqullah, a resident of Nurgal, in Kunar province, told AP.
 His wife and two sons were killed, he added.